 Our kindergarten program is large, stimulating and fast-moving, with many transitions and multiple specialists for children to get to know.
 Upon review, and after much thought, research and experience, we have instituted an Age Cap and Cutoff policy.
-This means a child has to turn five years old by July 1, 2020 and not have had their sixth birthday before May 1, 2019 to apply.
+This means a child must have a birthday between May 1, 2015 to July 1, 2016 to apply.

 While the kindergarten program can accommodate a reasonable range of students cognitively, the children should be socially/emotionally mature and ready to thrive in a big, busy program with lots of transitions and personalities beyond the classroom teachers.

 Admission professionals, Elementary School administrators and faculty members make up the Admission committee that closely reads and reviews each child’s file to fully understand that child’s strengths, challenges and readiness for our program, as well as the philosophical fit of the family and School.